jamesgeorge007/Man-walking-in-the-rain/README.md

 ## *Man Walking in the rain*

- This is a DOS based animation done in the graphics library available in the C programming language.
+ This is a DOS based animation made using the C graphics library.

 ## *Scenes*